 Programatic buying, trading desks, ad exchanges, real time bidding, demand side platforms and the like feature heavily in the trade press and in marketing departments around the world because of issues including transparency in regards to cost and profits, data ownership issues and accountability on ad placement environments.

-We have written about the issues surrounding this previously, but for marketers increasingly involved in this area (and that is anyone with a digital media budget), it is important to understand what it is and how this whole process works.
+For marketers increasingly involved in this area (and that is anyone with a digital media budget), it is important to understand what it is and how this whole process works.
 In this video I explain the whole process in plain language to introduce the elements and concepts involved.

 It is clearly useful, because since loading the video to YouTube, thousands of people have viewed it.
 If you find this useful too, please leave a comment or like it and check out some of the other videos I think are useful on this topic including: 200ms: The Life of a Programmatic RTB Ad Impression by Media Crossing, Display Advertising Basics (DSPs, RTB, Ad Exchanges, DMPs) a 20 minute video by Pete Kluge, the IAB: How an Ad is Served with Real Time Bidding (RTB) or Real Time Bidding 101 by AcuityAds.